 There's something breathtaking about Japanese outdoor gardens. it could be the peaceful backdrop set by uniformly mowed grass.
 It could be the interesting landscape brought about by the giant rocks, placed together in harmony.
 It could be the sight of less clutter—no dangling ferns, no stubborn flower pots to distract one's view.
-Or it could be that beautiful outdoor fountain that gives one a complete feeling of Zen, helping us to relax and detox at the same time.
+Or it could be that beautiful outdoor fountain that gives one a complete feeling of Zen, creating a peaceful ambiance that lets us relax and detox at the same time.

 There are many elements that make up a Japanese garden: simple, clean lines merging together to form a serene setting.
 The place is open for different elements, primarily, of rocks, plants and water.

 - Bamboo provides an oriental element to the scenery; the raw, smooth texture brings us back to the ages when walls and fences make use of the material.